Prompts force you to think outside of your box

 SongFancy has two awesome resources for song prompts.
 Check these out:

-- The 5 in 5 Song Challenge – A free speed-songwriting challenge that gets you writing a song a day for 5 days straight – to a prompt!
-Our next session is October 2-6, so grab your seat if you want to play.
+- The 5 in 5 Song Challenge – A free speed-songwriting challenge that gets you writing a song a day for 5 days straight – to prompts!
+We run this challenge a couple times a year, so grab your seat right now if you want to play the next one!
+(Did I mention we have prizes?)

 - The Beautiful Book of Songwriting Prompts – SongFancy’s own beautiful little book of unique songwriting prompts: word lists, settings, titles, and photographs to inspire a variety of different creative minds.